yannicklevederpvtl/spring-cloud-config-credhub/README.md

 Manage this same `stringsampleproperty` property into a secret store from Credhub for Config Server

-A secret stored using a path beginning with a specific app name (for example, a path beginning with myapp/) will only be made available to the app that uses that name (in this example, an app named `config-demo-service`).
+A secret stored using a path beginning with a specific app name (for example, a path beginning with myapp/) will only be made available to the app that uses that name (in this example, an app named `config-demo-service`)

-Add this secret store for Config Server
+Add this secret store for Config Server:

 ```
 cf config-server-add-credhub-secret configserver config-demo-service/default/master/mysecretstore '{"config-demo-service.stringsampleproperty": "mysecretpropertyfromcredhub"}'
 ```

-Restart the application and access again this link: https://config-demo-service.YOURDOMAIN/properties You should get the two properties but the `stringsampleproperty` has been replaced by the property value from Credhub, in fact secret properties take precedence over git properties.
+Restart the application and access again this link: https://config-demo-service.YOURDOMAIN/properties You should get the two properties but the `stringsampleproperty` has been replaced by the property value from Credhub, in fact secret properties take precedence over git properties:

 ```
 {